Hemorrhoidal artery embolization: Post-procedural care

 Following hemorrhoidal artery embolization, patients are generally monitored both during their hospital stay and after discharge.
 The interventional radiologist and medical team may conduct regular follow-ups, often through scheduled phone calls or check-ins, to evaluate recovery and ensure the patient is returning to normal health.
 This ongoing care is intended to promote a safe and effective recovery process.

 Potential adverse events

 The incidence of adverse events with HAE is very low.
 Rare arterial access site complications may occur.
 Although minor anal discomfort can occur in a minority of patients, there have been no reports of anorectal complications when embolization is performed primarily with microcoils.
 Overall, the frequency and severity of any potential adverse events are significantly lower in HAE compared to surgery or transanal procedures.

 Future prospects

-Hemorrhoidal artery coil embolization is considered a minimally invasive and relatively painless technique, often performed on an outpatient basis due to the absence of direct anorectal trauma.
-It may also be a suitable option for patients requiring compassionate care or those with contraindications to surgery.
-These features highlight the potential of the emborrhoid technique as a promising alternative for hemorrhoid treatment.
-However, further validation through randomized controlled trials is necessary to confirm its long-term effectiveness and safety.
+Hemorrhoidal artery embolization is considered a minimally invasive and relatively painless technique, often performed on an outpatient basis due to the absence of direct anorectal trauma.
+It may also be a suitable option for patients unwilling or unable to undergo surgery.
+Further validation is currently being conducted to confirm its long-term effectiveness and safety.